noahdasanaike/sage/README.md

 Granular, geocoded, and standardized electoral returns for **110 countries**, covering more than 600 country-elections from 1948 to 2026.
 Each row is a (country, electoral unit, year, election type, party-or-candidate) tuple.

-The full dataset is openly available.
 The [project website](https://noahdasanaike.github.io/sage.html) offers per-country downloads and an interactive map; the complete release is hosted at <https://storage.googleapis.com/sage-archive/> with anonymous read access.
-Two thin retrieval packages — one for R, one for Python — let you pull (country, years, columns) slices with a one-liner.
+Two retrieval packages, one for R, and one for Python, let you pull (country, years, columns) data into your environment.

+---

+## Citation

+If you use SAGE, please cite:

+> Dasanaike, Noah.
+“The Small-Area Global Elections (SAGE) Dataset.”
+Nature Scientific Data (2026).
+>
+> Dasanaike, Noah.
+The Small-Area Global Elections (SAGE) Dataset.
+Harvard Dataverse, https://doi.org/10.7910/DVN/YGJR1L (2026).

+---

+## Stay in the loop

+Sign up for release notifications [here](https://docs.google.com/forms/d/e/1FAIpQLSdI-6RFTr5pq1o8HCEysohnG-58RbaP2jGUkmBFONZ-8zlkYg/viewform).

 ---